-All of their hand-made purees are served in 4.2-ounce containers with a resealable lid, creating in an allergen-free certified organic kitchen.
+It is proven that all of their hand-made purees are served in 4.2-ounce containers with a resealable lid, creating in an allergen-free certified organic kitchen.

 Their Stage One varieties are called “Simply Purees,” and they include only one ingredient without added preservatives, coloring, and more.
 Then, their Stage Two varieties offer different blends, such as Blueberry, Banana, and Apples.

 One major thing to note is that, because Pure Spoon uses cold-pressure pasteurization and no preservatives, these containers must be refrigerated at all times.
 They’re even shipped in a cold insulated container.

 As you can see, you have several options.
 You could try all of the brands to see what your baby thinks of each, but that’s wasting a lot of money.

 Instead, we put together several things to consider when picking the best baby foods for your child.
 Here is what matters the most.

 What packaging do you prefer?
 Some parents like the classic glass jars, while others prefer pouches.
 Nowadays, some brands even sell frozen and refrigerated baby food.

 There is no right or wrong choice here.
 Hence, the packaging you prefer depends on your storage, portability needs, and cost.